Montrose (Tas.)

 How has employment changed recently in the suburb of Montrose?

-Over the past year to September 2025, the suburb of Montrose has experienced a decline in employment, with total jobs decreasing while the labour force decreased.
+Over the past year to December 2025, the suburb of Montrose has experienced stable employment levels while the labour force decreased.
 As a result, the unemployment rate has fall.
-By comparison, Greater Hobart saw employment decreased and its unemployment rate dropped.
+By comparison, Greater Hobart saw employment increased and its unemployment rate dropped.

 What is the workforce participation rate in the suburb of Montrose?